Montessori Inspired Pollution Work for Preschool

 With Earth Day quickly approaching, I've been thinking about ways we can instill a love of Earth with our children.
-For Henry, concrete examples work best to give him a clear picture about why pollution, in particular, is such a problem in our world.
+For Henry, like most young children concrete examples work best to give him a clear picture about why pollution, in particular, is such a problem in our world.
+So, I created some Montessori inspired pollution work for preschool for him to explore this important concept.

 These are trays that we also used last year that have stuck with Henry all year long.
 He still talks about this work every time we see pollution in our everyday lives.